 The program will include:

+A complimentary teacher’s guide will be available in December.
 You can also request a trained volunteer to visit your class and preview the concert – see the order form for details.

 For more information, contact Monica Hayes, education & community programs director.